State of the Art

 Below:

-Art Photos by Adam Peiperl engaging his polarized figures with dancers from State of the Art (see below)
+Art Photos by Adam Peiperl engaging his polarized figures with dancers from State of the Art (see below).
+Polarized objects not generated by computer but manipulating manually.

 What the press is saying